withsmilo/nonoLINE/README.md

 # nonoLINE
 [![PyPI version](https://badge.fury.io/py/nono-line.svg)](https://badge.fury.io/py/nono-line)<br/>
 notify, notify to LINE, short for nonoLINE.<br/>
-A simple notification helper to send messages to [LINE Notify](https://notify-bot.line.me/en/).
+A simple notification helper to send messages to [LINE Notify](https://notify-bot.line.me/en/), which supports REST API interfaces which can be accessed with the access token acquired in advance.
+With nonoLINE, you are able to send some messages to a chat room of LINE with ease in your Python environment!

 ## Getting Started
 1. nonoLINE supports both Python2 and Python3.
 If you would like to install nonoLINE, just use pip like below.